How Much Would It Cost To Fix a Transmission Fluid Leak In My Car?

 Major (transmission overhaul or replacement) | $2,000 to $4,000+ |

-My Personal Experience With Transmission Fluid Leaks
+What is My Personal Experience With Transmission Fluid Leaks

-Last year, my cousin’s 2009 Toyota Camry started showing some worrying symptoms.
+Once, my cousin’s 2009 Toyota Camry started showing some worrying symptoms.
 He noticed a reddish fluid under the car after parking and the check engine light came on.
 Knowing I’m handy with cars, he asked me to take a look.

 After inspecting underneath, it was clear the transmission was leaking fluid.
 I checked the fluid level and it was quite low.